The Healthcare Law Review: Malta

 There are particular challenges with accessing medicinal products for rare diseases.
 In 2018, a special committee was established to assess requests for exceptional medicinal treatment.
 The Exceptional Medicinal Treatment (EMT) Committee Regulations (SL 528.08) cater for medicinal treatment provided to patients suffering from diseases for which medicinal treatment is not listed on the Government Formulary List; or listed on the Government Formulary List but not according to protocol, indication or prescribed criteria; specifically branded medicines; or medicines for the treatment of rare diseases.

 The Exceptional Medicinal Treatment Committee (EMTC) assesses requests submitted to the Directorate for Pharmaceutical Affairs of the Health Ministry by medical consultants by a prescribed application form.
 Department of Health Circular 15/2018 (DH 417/2018) comprises the policy addressed to healthcare professionals outlining the procedures, the EMT Request Form, the EMTC Terms of Reference, and the Schedule of Review Criteria.
-Implementation has, however, stalled due to difficulties in determining whether new medicines should be fast-tracked through the exceptional route or added to the regular entitlement package.
+There may be difficulties in determining whether new medicines should be fast-tracked through the exceptional route or added to the regular entitlement package.

 1 Anthia A Zammit is the founding partner of AnthiaZammit Legal.